 A description meta tag supplements the content of a title.
 The description can be expanded to several sentences that briefly describe the main idea of the viewed page.
 The description is important for search engine promotion and must be used on every page.
 If a website has a lot of pages, and you cannot indicate descriptions manually, use programs that can do this automatically.

 Headings form the structure of a page and make its content more friendly to users and search engines.
 Headings have a six-step hierarchy and appear from the largest (H1) to the smallest (H6).

 The analyzed website has pages without an H1 heading or with H1 duplicates.

 To create simple and convenient navigation, the size of headings shouldn’t be chaotic.
 Change the hierarchy from H1 to H6 only if this really helps to structure the content.
-You may check out the headings of this article as an example.

 75% of users close a website if its pages load more than 4 seconds.
 Moreover, 50% of users expect websites to download in less than 2 seconds.